Prospective Students

 •

-I’m looking for talented students with enthusiasm for fundamental research in machine learning/artificial intelligence.
+I’m looking for TALENTED students with GENUINE enthusiasm for FUNDAMENTAL research in machine learning/artificial intelligence.

 - Overall: